XMTei/GifViewer/README.md

 ## Features
 - Show GIF animation one by one on Web browser.
-- Set interval time.
+- Set interval time to show next GIF image.
-- Turn on/off showing animation.
-If it set to off, show a frame of the GIF image..
+- Turn on/off for showing animation.
+If it set to off, show a frame of the GIF image.
 - This program work for multi languages, and currently has English, Chinese, Japanese UI.
-If you want to display other langguage, the only you need to do is translating a set of strings(a JSON file)
+If you want to display with other langguages, the only thing you need to do is translating a set of strings(part of JSON file).
-- You can upload your own GIF file to server, and show it to all
+- You can upload your own GIF file to server, and show it to all.

 ## Screen shoots
 ![Screenshot](/GifViewer/wwwroot/images/GifViewer.gif)